Other Ways to Say “Not Only”

 I wanted to update you on the presentation for next week.
 Both the design team and the marketing team have contributed excellent ideas that we will incorporate.
 This collaborative effort should lead to a well-rounded and engaging presentation.

-Read This For More : Other Ways to Say "My Name Is"
+Read This For More : Other Ways to Say "The End" in a Story

 If you have any suggestions, please feel free to share them.